mkosir/typescript-style-guide/README.md

 ## Introduction

-TypeScript & React Style Guide provides a concise set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.
+TypeScript Style Guide provides a concise set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.

 ## About Guide